Sex education in the United States: A.O.U.M.

 "A.O.U.M" is an acronym, which stands for "abstinence only until marriage".
 A.O.U.M is a federally-funded policy for sex education that was developed in the 1990s as a part of welfare reform, partially in reaction to the growth and development of adolescent sex and HIV education programs spanning the 1960s, 1970s and 1980s.

-In-depth research has shown that the A.O.U.M policy has little influence over preventing students from engaging in sexual activity, is ineffective in reducing "sexual risk behaviors" and fails to improve the health outcomes of increasing contraceptive use and decreasing teen pregnancy rates.
+In-depth research has shown that the A.O.U.M policy has little influence in preventing students from engaging in sexual activity, is ineffective in reducing "sexual risk behaviors", and fails to improve the health outcomes of increasing contraceptive use and decreasing teen pregnancy rates.

-Despite its lack of efficacy, the United States congress has continued to fund A.O.U.M., increasing funding to $85 million a year in FY2016.
+Despite its lack of efficacy, the United States Congress has continued to fund A.O.U.M., increasing funding to $85 million a year in FY2016.
 President Barack Obama unsuccessfully attempted to terminate A.O.U.M, due to "10 years of opposition and concern from medical and public health professionals, sexuality educators, and the human rights community that AOUM withholds information about condoms and contraception, promotes religious ideologies and gender stereotypes and stigmatizes adolescents with non-heteronormative sexual identities."